raganwald-deprecated/homoiconic/2008-10-31/songs_of_the_cardinal.markdown

 **Let's build a cardinal in Ruby**

 The next chunk of code works around the fact that Ruby 1.8 can't define a proc that takes a block and also doesn't allow `define_method` to define a method that takes a block.
 So for Ruby 1.8, we will start by making a utility method that defines methods that can take a block, based on [an idea from coderr](http://coderrr.wordpress.com/2008/10/29/using-define_method-with-blocks-in-ruby-18/ "Using define_method with blocks in Ruby 1.8").
-For Ruby 1.9 this is not necessary, you can use `define_method` to define methods that take blocks as arguments.
+For Ruby 1.9 this is not necessary: you can use `define_method` to define methods that take blocks as arguments.

 	def define_method_taking_block(name, method_body_proc)
 	  self.class.send :define_method, "__cardinal_helper_#{name}__", &method_body_proc